MannyWeeb/filehub/README.md

 * Downloading folders and it's contents (Like what you see on MEGA).

+* Routing(useful when accessing deeply nested files or folders)

 * Support for natively viewing archives within the browser.

 * File Uploads(not really difficult to implement but users may spam the server with non-family friendly content, later tater)

 * Translate to other dialects(Tagalog, Waray, Cebuano, etc).

+* Considering to turn this as a standalone program(with server and web-app packed into one)